CAR Book Club: December 2024

 We all have our best car books from our childhood too.
 Anything from small Ladybird copies to encyclopaedias on car designs.
 These things taught us everything we needed to know about cars when growing up.
 And the fact is simple, we won't ever stop learning.

-The best car books October 2024 at a glance:
+The best car books December 2024 at a glance

 Because of this, new books simply don't stop being published.
 Whether they're classic car books or cover something brand new, people always have an urge for them.
 We've read and reviewed three new releases in the past month or so.
-Read on to see what's been taking up space on our bookshelves this October.
+Read on to see what's been taking up space on our bookshelves this December before we begin the new year.

 The best car book of the month